clustermin/fastcron/src/content/docs/docs/faq.md

 Yes, we don't check your SSL certificates.

 ### Can I run cronjobs for password-protected websites?
-Yes, if your website accepts HTTP Basic Authentication, just add username and password in the section **HTTP request**.
+Yes, if your website accepts HTTP Basic Authentication, just add username and password in the section **HTTP settings**.

 You can also add a username and password to your cronjob URL like this:
 ```